 A scalene triangle has three unequal sides.

-Al three angles in a scalene triangle are unequal.
+All three angles in a scalene triangle are also unequal.

-A triangle is obtuse is one of its angles is greater than 90 degrees.
-The scalene triangle above is obtuse.
+A triangle is obtuse if one of its angles is greater than 90 degrees.

 A right-angled triangle has one angle of exactly 90 degrees.

 As before the two legs of an isosceles triangle are the same length and the two angles at the base are equal.